ackermannQ/Lunchz/README.md

 With this app, everyone can vote for the place they like the most and see who wants to come !

-The purpose of this project is to get familiar with Angular and link a front-end to a back-end server I designed as well as creating a database to manage the information !
+The goal of this project is to get familiar with Angular and link a front-end to a back-end server I designed as well as creating a database to manage the information !

 ## Getting Started